A Theory of Auditability for Allocation Mechanisms: Priority-Based Allocation

 \textit{\textbf{Deferred Acceptance (DA) for input $\theta$:} Start with Step 1.}

 \textit{ \textbf{Step $t \geq 1$}.
-Each individual $i$ claims her most preferred object according to $P_i$ among those that have not rejected her.
-Each object $o$ that is claimed by some individuals, is tentatively assigned to the claimant with the highest priority score at $o$ and rejects the rest.
-If there are no rejections, the algorithm terminates and the tentative assignments are finalized.
+Each $i$ claims her most preferred object according to $P_i$, among those that have not rejected her.
+Each object $o$ that some individuals claim is tentatively matched to the claimant with the highest priority score at $o$ and rejects the rest.
+If no rejections exist, the algorithm terminates, and the tentative assignments are finalized.
 Otherwise, we proceed to Step $t+1$.}